 Background Chapter 8 – City Planning

 The foundation of government is the measures of responsiveness to community needs that improve opportunities.
 The New York City Charter renews government functions.
 Most of the changes are reasonable.
 Others are obscure enough to be intriguing.
-As briefly as possible, the following examines city planning as it developed over the last century.
+The following examines city planning as briefly as possible as it developed over the last century.
 The 1898 Charter of the City of Greater New York gave the Municipal Assembly the power and duty to number and name 22 districts for community improvement.
 The 1938 Charter imposed a City Council elected by boroughwide proportional representation known as the La Guardia Reform.
 The eventual end of the Board of Estimate and Apportionment as a power-sharing system is best reviewed in a Gotham Gazette summary (here).1 The oral argument and opinion announcement (here) is a good listen regarding the BoE.

 In 1957 the “Community Planning Councils of Manhattan were extended into the outer boroughs and became known as Community Planning Boards.
 The 1963 revision of the New York City Charter extended “Community Planning Councils” (1951) to the outer boroughs as “Community Planning Boards,” which are now more commonly known as “Community Boards.”2

 The 1975 revision set the number of Community Districts to 59.
-It established the district manager position and created the Uniform Land Use Review Procedure (ULURP) to review land use proposals such as zoning actions, franchises, and special permits.
+It established the district manager position and created the Uniform Land Use Review Procedure (ULURP) to review land-use proposals for zoning actions, franchises, and special permits.
 A timeframe for the review would be added in 1989, just as the U.S. Supreme Court found the “Board of Estimate” (BoE) to be an unconstitutional government structure.
 The bottom line, a more representative (one person, one vote) government was required.
-Community Planning Boards became the ‘up from the grassroots” element for conducting dialogue on community development defined by the central authority to govern land use.1 The main question that has arisen since is repeated quite often.
+Community Planning Boards became the “up from the grassroots” element for conducting dialogue on community development defined by the central authority to govern land use.1 The main question that has arisen since is repeated quite often.

 Why should any community-based organization spend years on a 197-a plan and longer to get it approved?

-The evidence regarding this work is that it has no effect on future land use.
-The lack of city control over how and with who community benefits agreements (CBAs) are created is well criticized.
-CBAs are private agreements that are usually negotiated between developers and community groups connected with a community development project.
+The evidence regarding this work is that it does not affect future land use.
+However, the lack of city control over how community benefits agreements (CBAs) are created is well criticized.
+CBAs are private agreements usually negotiated between developers and community groups connected with a community development project.
 However, sometimes the city or a particular elected official or community board does get involved.
-Adding a thorough disclosure of all CBA negotiations is a reasonable tactic.
-Full and complete disclosure of expected benefits to a locality and the city’s general fund is vital.
+Therefore, a thorough disclosure of all CBA negotiations is a reasonable tactic.
+Complete exposure of expected benefits to a locality and the city’s general fund.

 Over Half of the Funding Pledged for Capital Initiatives in Rezoned Neighborhoods Is Not Yet in the Budget